Ida Noyes Hall: Renovations

 In 1987, the gymnasium was converted into Max Palevsky Cinema.
 Since that time, Doc Films has screened movies every night of the academic year.
 In 1995, the murals on the third floor, originally created in 1918 to commemorate the quarter centennial of the University of Chicago and the opening of Ida Noyes Hall, were restored.
-In 2007, the building underwent repairs to address a crumbling facade and leaking roof, and in 2008, the University's Booth School of Business renovated the natatorium to create additional study space for student study groups.
+In 2007, the building underwent repairs to address a crumbling facade and leaking roof, and in 2008, the university's Booth School of Business renovated the natatorium to create additional study space for student study groups.

 Currently, Ida Noyes Hall hosts student events, academic department events, corporate recruiting sessions, and private parties.
 It is home to the University of Chicago Pub and the Office of Career Advancement.

+In March 2026 the university announced a $50M gift from David Rubenstein, "in recognition of his support, this revitalized hub for student life, campus activity, and welcoming destination for visitors will be named the David M. Rubenstein Commons.
+Plans for the building will ensure Rubenstein Commons honors the historic character and name of Ida Noyes Hall."
+The existing building will continue to be named Ida Noyes Hall.